jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-09-17.md

 * Decide on whether we should have a planning committee.
 * Decide on a date or a date to decide on a date.
 * Write actionable tasks here for specific people if needed.
+* Discuss with Cape Town if they are keen to put together a mini-camp.

 Notes: